FabienTregan/TheOldManGlitch/readme.md

 ### Disassembled and commented source code

-  Though not used udring the presentation, you may want to download the code from [https://github.com/pret/pokered]
+  Though not used udring the presentation, you may want to download the code from https://github.com/pret/pokered

 ### Documentation

   The `gb-programming-manual.pdf` document is an unofficial GB Developper doc.
-Chapter 4 - `CPU Instruction Set` - list all instructions and opcodes.
+Chapter 4 - `CPU Instruction Set` - lists all instructions and opcodes.

 ### Sylink file